 Early Christian Texts Events

-Interested in booking Shirley Paulson of Early Christian Texts as a speaker or presenter?
+Interested in booking Shirley Paulson or Hal Taussig of Early Christian Texts to speak or present a series or workshop?
 Click here to for booking information.

 A variety of presentations on early Christian texts, including seminars, classes, workshops, and lectures

 - Relationships between the Bible and extracanonical texts

 - Issues in the early formation of Christianity

 - Exploration of divine and human vulnerability

 - Spiritual practice emerging from study of extracanonical texts

 - Theological and spiritual concepts from the ancient texts